mparley/ac-emblem-tool/README.md

 me fix a couple things I had wrong when I was first making the cli tool.

 The cli/classic version uses [LodePNG](https://lodev.org/lodepng/) to handle PNG files.
-Very usefull and easy for idiots like me.
+Very useful and easy for idiots like me.
 It's licence is included in the code but you can also peep it [here](https://github.com/lvandeve/lodepng/blob/master/LICENSE).

 The gui version of this tool uses [wxWidgets](https://wxwidgets.org/).
 Allows acet-gui